 This project provided valuable evidence about the effectiveness of interventions designed to support a particularly vulnerable group of young people.
+The project aimed at improving engagement in education, work ready programs and community engagement.
+It focussed on addressing anti-social behaviour.

-The Try, Test and Learn Fund will achieve the objectives of welfare reform-that is, to develop a modern welfare system which increases the capacity of individuals, reduces the risk of welfare dependency and maintains a strong welfare safety net.
+The Try, Test and Learn Fund has achieved the objectives of welfare reform-that is, to develop a modern welfare system which increases the capacity of individuals, reduces the risk of welfare dependency and maintains a strong welfare safety net.